Is it time to put my pet to sleep?

 I can advise you on the progression of the disease and what to expect over time.
 The entire family can then discuss the options available and be better prepared for the final day, and more confident about the decision.

 Home euthanasia for pets is an alternative to the traditional animal hospital procedure.
 It allows the pet to stay at home, perhaps on a favourite blanket, an owner’s bed, or in a special shady spot in the backyard.
-This avoids the added stress of travelling to a busy clinic under already difficult circumstances for both pet owner and pet.
+This avoids the added stress of traveling to a busy clinic under already difficult circumstances for both the pet owner and pet.

 Once I arrive at your home on the day of the pet euthanasia, I will talk to your pet and offer a chewy or treat.
-A sedative is then given by injection to relax the pet, which can take up to ten minutes to take effect.
-After the pet is relaxed, usually unable to lift her head, I will proceed with the intravenous injection of the euthanizing agent.
+A sedative is then given to relax your pet.
+This can then take 5-15 minutes to take effect.
+After your pet is heavily sedated, usually unable to lift her head, I will proceed with the intravenous injection of the euthanizing agent.
 This will act as an anesthetic overdose and quickly stop the heart from beating.
 The process usually takes less than thirty seconds.
 I will then use my stethoscope to check the heart and confirm the euthanasia is complete.

 As an optional service, I will provide a paw print free of charge.
 I do this immediately following the euthanasia using a quick dry plasticine, and leave decorative beads if children wish to personalize the paw print.
-After the family spends a few private moments with their pet, I will transport the pet into my car, and arrange the aftercare service through www.petsabove.com.
-In approximately one week's time, I will personally call the owner to let them know their pet's ashes and products have arrived so that we can organize a mutually convenient time and day in which they can be picked up from my home.
+After the family spends a few private moments with their pet, I will transport the pet to my car, and arrange the aftercare service through www.petsabove.com.
+In approximately two weeks time, I will personally call the owner to let them know their pet's ashes and products have arrived so that we can organize a mutually convenient time and day in which they can be picked up from my home.
 This gives me a second opportunity to connect with the owner and provide additional emotional support.

 Old age and terminal disease, unfortunately, are a natural part of a pet’s life.
 It is never easy to face the decline in health of a beloved pet.
 The loss can be equivalent to losing a family member.
-I understand this pain, and can help you through the experience, offering as much support as is needed to you and your family.
+I understand this pain and can help you through the experience, offering as much support as is needed to you and your family.
 Your pet deserves the best life possible, including a humane and stress-free ending.
 Let me help you along the journey.